Ahmed-Amine-Soltani/terraform-gcp-cdn/more-detail.md

 ------

-we finally create HTTPS LoadBalancer, the CDN, and map them to serve the bucket content .
+We finally create HTTPS LoadBalancer, the CDN, and map them to serve the bucket content .

 <img src=.images/load-balancer.png alt="load-balancer" border="0">